-Kalyani Hedge (Management MSc, 2021), is currently working as the Head of Supply Chain, Administration and Legal at Nandu Chemicals Private Limited.
+Kalyani Hegde (Management MSc, 2021), is currently working as the Head of Supply Chain, Administration and Legal at Nandu Chemicals Private Limited.
 We caught up with Kalyani to find out more about her experiences of studying the Management MSc and how her time at Cranfield has supported her career ambitions.

 What sparked your interest in this field and why did you choose this course at Cranfield?

 “My goal was to climb up the management leadership role in my family business and gain a broader understanding of core management concepts in a practical manner so that I would be able to lead the company in a dynamic way.
 I was keen to pursue a postgraduate degree that would further strengthen my foundations in management topics.
 I was looking for a university that was well established with a long track record and rich in academic research, and Cranfield was a perfect choice. “

 What aspect of your course did you find most useful, inspiring or enjoyable?

 “Almost all the modules have insightful takeaways because of the way they are designed; complex topics were made easy to understand with simulation activities and practical examples.
 For example, the Supply Chain Simulation activity was fun, as we got a gist of how a real-life global supply chain operates.
 The group activities in the Organisational Behaviour module were very useful to understand team dynamics and personality traits.
 The case studies discussed in the Strategic Management module were enriching to understand how companies strategize their objectives and perform.”

 “The representative’s meeting and get-togethers, Christmas Gala night, international food nights, the walks trekked along with walking club, the various cultural nights were some of other enjoyable and memorable events.
 And personally, for me, delivering my speech as the Cranfield Student voice on the graduation day was very special.
 What defines my Cranfield experience is my relationships with my peers, my learnings and my personal transformation.”